White Privilege Pop Quiz: Reflecting On Whiteness

-Starting today I am releasing Chapters (for free) from “The White Privilege Pop Quiz,” a book for white people who are interested in understanding whiteness, privilege and our participation in systemic racism.
+Today I'm releasing the introduction to: “The White Privilege Pop Quiz: Reflecting On Whiteness,” a book for white people who are interested in understanding whiteness, privilege and our participation in systemic racism.
 Each chapter focuses on seldom asked race related questions and is meant to foster conversation with friends, family, co-workers, and community members.

 “Just because there is one Black man in the White House, doesn’t make up for the fact that there are one million Black men in the Big House.”

 I did not want to write a book on white privilege.
 Well, that’s only partially true.
 I wanted it to be written.
 I just didn’t want to be the one to write it.
 Not just because I’m a procrastinator and perhaps a tad lazy, but mostly because I’ve seen the look on people’s faces when the words whiteness or privilege are mentioned, especially by me, a white woman living in the south.
 Quite honestly, I like being liked and enjoy being popular and getting invited to dinner parties, but somehow addressing the issue of whiteness and privilege tends to leave a lot of white space on the calendar.
 Pun intended.